AnonymerNiklasistanonym/RaspiForBeginners/README.md

 Your Raspberry Pi is in front of you and you want to play with it... but therefore you need an operating system.
 To install one you have many possibilities regarding the OS or rather Linux distribution ([See here the official guide](https://www.raspberrypi.org/learning/software-guide/quickstart/)).

-**We installed Raspbian onto the Raspberry Pi:**
+**Let's install the default Raspbian OS onto the Raspberry Pi:**

 1. Therefore you need to download the current Raspbian distribution ("Jessie with desktop" did we download) directly from [raspberry.org](https://www.raspberrypi.org/downloads/raspbian/).
-2. Then you extracted the ZIP file to get the image of the Linux distribution.
+2. Then extract the ``.zip` file to get the image of the Linux distribution.
-3. Because you can't just put an `.img` file on the Micro SD card you need to install a program like the open source program [etcher](https://etcher.io/).
+3. Because you can't just put an `.img` file on the Micro SD card you need to install a program that *burns it onto the Micro SD Card* like the open source program [etcher](https://etcher.io/).
-   Simply install it, open it, choose the `.img` file, choose the correct drive and press flash.
+   Install it, open it, choose the `.img` file, choose the correct drive and press flash.
-4. Great, now you only need to safely eject the card and put it into your Raspberry Pi. :thumbsup:
+4. Great, now you only need to safely eject the card and put it into your Raspberry Pi Micro SD Card slot. :thumbsup:

 # 3. First start
 ​Now we are ready to go and can finally start the Pi. :muscle:

-Because we (or better I) am not the best with the console I want to start in the graphical user interface of the OS.
-Therefore you need to follow these steps:
+Because you (or probably I) am not the best with the console let's start the Pi in the graphical user interface of the OS.
+Then it will behave the same like every other OS with a desktop.

+To start it in GUI mode you need to at least once the following steps:

 1. Connect the HDMI cable with your monitor.
-2. If you want to use the system probably connect a mouse and keyboard via USB.
+2. If you want to interact with the Pi probably connect a mouse and keyboard via USB.
-3. Now you can plugin the power supply or USB charger and connect it with the Micro USB port on the Raspberry to start it.
+3. Now you can plugin the power supply or USB charger and connect it with the Micro USB port on the Raspberry to start it. (*Power not until after everything is connected!*)
-4. Enjoy the fresh desktop of Raspbian because you get automatically logged in and so straight to the desktop.
+4. Enjoy the fresh desktop of Raspbian because you automatically are logged in and so get straight to the desktop.

 # 4. Security and network and more
 ## Security
 You get automatically logged in as the user **pi** with the default password **raspberry**.

-But because everyone knows that a default password isn't such a great idea you might wanna consider doing the following things:
+But because everyone knows that a default password isn't such a great idea you might wanna consider doing this:

-### Change the default password
+### Change the default password (*!!!*)

 To change the fault password there are two ways: